The-AI-Alliance/glossary/docs/glossary.markdown

 The generic term for outputs from a [Generative AI Model](#generative-ai-model) or [AI System](#ai-system).
 Sometimes _results_ is also used.

+## Risk

+[\[2\]](#nist) The composite measure of an event’s probability of occurring and the magnitude or degree of the consequences of the corresponding event.
+Risk is a function of the negative impact if the event occurs and the likelihood of occurrence.

 ## Robustness

 How well does the [AI System](#ai-system) continue to perform within acceptable limits or degrade &ldquo;gracefully&rdquo; when stressed in some way?
 For example, how well does a [Generative AI Model](#generative-ai-model) respond to prompts that deviate from its training data?

+## Scalability

+A general concern for large-scale systems; how easily, efficiently, and reliably can you scale up their service capacity in response to load.
+When the load decreases, can you scale the system back down to conserve resources that aren't needed?

 ## Scenario